You are here

 Do I need to send a copy of the petition to anyone else?

 It is your responsibility to do what you think is necessary to notify the appropriate people.
-A few days after the date of filing, the Clerk’s Office will send a notice of your filing to all the creditors you have listed on the “creditor mailing list” (the list of creditor names and addresses that you must file with your petition).
-You are responsible for being sure you have listed all your creditors and that their complete street address, city, state and zip code is accurate.
+A few days after the date of filing, the clerk’s office will send a notice of your filing to all the creditors you have listed on the “creditor mailing list” (the list of creditor names and addresses that you must submit with your petition).
+You are responsible for being sure you have listed all your creditors and that their mailing addresses are accurate.

 Local Bankruptcy Form #104 sets out all the requirements for preparation of your creditor mailing list in a format that can be accurately entered into the court’s system.View Details»